mingzicao/601-BSRAPP-CampusPin/README.md

 Description is as above.

 	Three.
 Challenges

-The first one is that the size of our training set is still too small, so the precision of recognition is not high enough.
+1.The size of our training set is still too small, so the precision of recognition is not high enough.
 The difficulty is to how to get enough pictures.

-Second, for the building information part of database, we need to enrich the information of our existing buildings.
+2.For the building information part of database, we need to enrich the information of our existing buildings.
 We now have the building name, address, resources, and activities.
 We may want to add more properties for each building.

-Third, allow users to add events to a given building.
+3.Allow users to add events to a given building.
 For example, a career fair or a costume party.

-Fourth, if the picture that user uploads don't match any of the buildings in the database, we may allow user to create new building into our database.
+4.If the picture that user uploads don't match any of the buildings in the database, we may allow user to create new building into our database.

-And for the 5 test recognition, when the number of the image is over 30, the module crashed.
+5.For the 5 test recognition, when the number of the image is over 30, the module crashed.
 We are still trying to ﬁgure out what’s going on inside.

-And another challenge is that we need to connect the recognition module into our system.
+6.we need to connect the recognition module into our system.

-Last, the picture that users upload should be used to enrich our training set for recognition module.
+7.The picture that users upload should be used to enrich our training set for recognition module.
 But only if the numbers of newly uploaded pictures reach a given number, or a given percentage of all pictures in the training set.
 This is avoid doing too much repetitive job every time when a picture being uploaded.